dmbarbour/wikilon/docs/AwelonLang.md

         (:foo) (.foo) ==

 These might also be called 'sealer' and 'unsealer' respectively.
-In practice, we might construct a tagged value with `[(:foo)] b` and deconstruct it with `i(.foo)`.
+In practice, we might construct a tagged value with `[(:foo)] b` and later access it with `i(.foo)`.
 The symbol `foo` or `T` is left to the programmer, but must match between annotation and assertion.
 These annotations are not labels (i.e. you cannot discriminate on them), but they do resist *accidental* access to structured data.
 As with tuple assertions, we can fail fast dynamically or detect an error statically.

-## Substructural Scoping
+## Substructural Scope

-[Substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) allow us to reason about whether a value is used, or how many times it is used.
-This is convenient for modeling finite resources, intermediate states in a protocol, or ensuring certain steps are performed by a client computation.
-Awelon provides simple annotations for lightweight substructural types:
+[Substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) allow us to reason about whether a value is used, or limit how many times a value is used.
+This can be convenient for modeling finite resources, intermediate states in a protocol, or ensuring certain steps are performed by a client computation.
+Awelon lacks primitive support for substructural types, but annotations can be leveraged:

 * `(nc)` - mark a value non-copyable, aka 'affine'
 * `(nd)` - mark a value non-droppable, aka 'relevant'
 * inherit substructure of bound values (op `b`).

-Applying a value with `a` will ignore its substructural type.
-Because copy and drop are explicit, it is relatively easy to enforce substructural attributes dynamically in Awelon language.
+        [A](nc) [B] b == [[A](nc) B](nc)

+Substructural attributes do not prevent application of a value with `a`.
+Copy and drop are explicit in Awelon, so dynamically enforcing these attributes is feasible, a lot easier than it would be in a variable substitution based language.
+But ideally, they would be enforced statically.

 ## Error Annotations

+An `(error)` annotation marks a value erroneous and non-applicable.
+We cannot observe an error value with operator `a`.

+        [B][E](error)a == [][E](error)a d [B]

+That is, we simply halt rewriting wherever we attempt to apply the error value.
+But an erroneous value can otherwise be bound, copied, dropped like normal.

-An `(error)` annotation marks a value erroneous and logically divergent.
-This means we cannot observe it with operator `a`.
-For example, on division by zero, a function could return a result like `"div-by-zero"(error)`, but this would only become a problem if we attempt later to observe this divide-by-zero result.
+ would only become a problem if we attempt later to observe this divide-by-zero result.
 A runtime may also wrap recognized errors to highlight them in the output.

         [A](nc)c        => [][[A](nc)c](error)a d
         [[A][B][C]](t2) => [[A][B][C]](t2)(error)